sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

         - the chain team creates some realistic dApps to verify the usability of the data layer.

-## Rollups
+## Option 3 - Rollups

 **ZK vs Optimistic**

 - Picking between the 2 rollup technologies is a major 1-way door, **which the blog post does not cross** (possibly intentionally).
 - Optimistic rollups are simpler to implement, have lower computation costs and, hence, have the **potential for higher TPS throughput.** Due to their nature, they impose a multi-day “exit settlement” time window (when moving out of the rollup, to allow for externally submitted fraud proof).
 - zk-Rollups are much harder to implement, requiring much more computation and an upfront trust structure (provers).
 They offer immediate settlement.
-- [Prio 7](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c) implies a seamless user experience w.r.t. bridging.
+- [Prio 7] implies a seamless user experience w.r.t. bridging.
 In addition, one of the main benefits of the Cosmos ecosystem is instant finality.
 Introducing optimistic rollups would “break” these promises.
   Therefore, **zk-Rollups appears as the best option to pursue**.

 **EVM compatibility**

-- [Prio 3](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c) and [Prio 4](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c) make it clear that chain v2 must offer a general computation engine.
+- [Prio 3] and [Prio 4] make it clear that chain v2 must offer a general computation engine.
 So offering a VM is almost without question.
 - zk-EVM approaches are split in 2 categories
   - 1st generation bespoke VMs (e.g. [Cairo](https://starkware.co/cairo/))
   - An emerging cluster of 2nd generation zk-EVMs ([zkSync](https://docs.zksync.io/zkevm/#general), [Polygon](https://github.com/0xpolygonhermez), [Scroll](https://scroll.io/))
-- From the chain point-of-view, [Prio 4](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c) points not only to EVM compatibility, but **cross-stack developer tooling compatibility and re-use**.
+- From the chain point-of-view, [Prio 4] points not only to EVM compatibility, but **cross-stack developer tooling compatibility and re-use**.
 I.e. giving dApps the ability to port from chain v1 to v2 with minimal-to-no changes.
   This makes a **2nd generation zk-EVM a better choice**, with 3 different option to explore.
 - From the information available at the time of writing
   - zkSync: Gated mainnet.
 Effectively closed source.
 Critical parts of the code (Prover) are not available, while others do not build intentionally.
   - Scroll: Pre-alpha testnet.
 Open source with zero documentation.
 Seems to be at least 1y behind zkSync in terms of maturity.
   - Polygon: Testnet.
 The best documented of the 3, at 97% EVM opcode coverage.
 Seems the most promising option.
 - A future strategic opportunity with zk-Rollups is through **standardization of circuit/prover logic across ecosystems**.
-This would lead to (almost) native bridging of assets between compatible zk-Rollups ([Prio 7](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c)).
+This would lead to (almost) native bridging of assets between compatible zk-Rollups ([Prio 7]).
 This is something worth exploring by chain through partnerships.
 - Risks
   - Maybe none of the 3 options are ready for use within chain’ timeframe.
 E.g. zkSync remains closed source for an unknown period of time, Polygon has bugs, etc.
     This could be a real threat.
 A possible mitigation would be by joining forces with one of the above teams to assist.
-  - The chosen prover circuit may not be performant, requiring specialized hardware and leading to validator centralisation[[5]](https://www.notion.so/Stelios-Gerogiannakis-Lead-Architect-assignment-4b239887d71147b7a7335e316284275c).
+  - The chosen prover circuit may not be performant, requiring specialized hardware and leading to validator centralisation[[5]].
 This is an area that requires active R&D and leveraging partnerships.

 # A path forward